Examining Burial Entries

 Death certificates were introduced into Britain along with birth and marriage certificates in 1837, when National Registration began.

-Before that the only official records of births, marriages or deaths, were in the local church registers, and the amount of information recorded, was pretty much up to the vicar.
+Before that the main official records of births, marriages or deaths, were in the local church registers, and the amount of information recorded, was pretty much up to the vicar.
 In 1813, the register books became officially formatted, and although expected, it wasn’t a legal requirement to register births or deaths.
 In the case of marriage, people may perhaps have claimed what suited them.

 As I research my ancestors, I get a feel for them and the kind of lives they led.
 I have only recently been applying for their death certificates, and in many cases, have been surprised by their causes of death.
 For some it was of disease, others had accidents and others just of ‘old age’.